Spirent/openperf/doc/dev-guide/module-api.md

 ## Configuration Mapping

 Once the routes and messages and configured, the next step for the API server is to read the `config.yaml` and instantiate the interface, ports, etc... accordingly.
-This is done in the `icp_config_file_process_resources` function.
+This is done in the `op_config_file_process_resources` function.

-For each of the `resources` declared in the configuration, the function first validated the content, convert the resource definition to _JSON_ and then calls the HTTP server _internally_ using `icp::api::client::internal_api_post`
+For each of the `resources` declared in the configuration, the function first validated the content, convert the resource definition to _JSON_ and then calls the HTTP server _internally_ using `openperf::api::client::internal_api_post`

 The _internal API post_ implementation is also based on Pistache: